citusdata/citus_docs/articles/hll_count_distinct.rst

 see and learn more about Citus Cloud and this data set from `here <https://www.citusdata.com/blog/2017/01/27/getting-started-with-github-events-data/>`__.
-Assuming you created your Citus Cloud instance and connected it via psql, you can create HLL extension by;
+Assuming you created your Citus Cloud instance and connected it via psql, you can create HLL extension by simply running the below command from the coordinator;

 .. code:: sql

     CREATE EXTENSION hll;

-You should create the extension at master and all workers.
 Then enable count distinct approximations by setting the *citus.count\_distinct\_error\_rate* configuration value.
 Lower values for this configuration setting are expected to give more accurate results but take more time and use more memory for computation.
 We